Leeds North East

 Leeds North East is a constituency which has been represented in the House of Commons of the UK Parliament since 1997 by Fabian Hamilton of the Labour Party.

+Constituency profile

+Leeds North East is a constituency in West Yorkshire.
+It covers the northern neighbourhoods of the city of Leeds, including Chapeltown, Chapel Allerton, Roundhay, Oakwood, Moortown and Alwoodley.
+Leeds is one of the United Kingdom's largest cities and grew rapidly during the Industrial Revolution as a centre for textile manufacturing, especially wool.
+Today the city has a diverse economy and is the largest legal and financial centre in England outside of London.
+There is some deprivation in inner-city Chapeltown, however this is generally an affluent constituency with many large detached and semi-detached properties, particularly in Moortown and Alwoodley.
+House prices are similar to the national average and higher than the rest of Yorkshire.

+In general, residents of Leeds North East are well-educated and have high rates of income and professional employment.
+A high proportion work in the health and education sectors.
+White people made up 64% of the population in the 2021 census.
+Asians were the largest ethnic minority group at 20%, consisting mainly of Pakistani and Indian communities.
+Black people were 7% of the population, concentrated in the Chapeltown area.
+At the local city council, most of the constituency is represented by the Labour Party whilst Alwoodley elected Conservatives.
+Voters in the constituency strongly supported remaining in the European Union in the 2016 referendum; an estimated 64% voted to remain compared to the nationwide figure of 48%.

 Boundaries

 1918–1950: The County Borough of Leeds wards of Crossgates, Roundhay, Seacroft, and Shadwell, and parts of the wards of North and North East.

 1950–1955: The County Borough of Leeds wards of Burmantofts, Harehills, Potternewton, and Richmond Hill.

 1955–1974: The County Borough of Leeds wards of Chapel Allerton, Potternewton, Roundhay, and Woodhouse.

 1974–1983: The City of Leeds wards of Chapel Allerton, Harehills, Roundhay, Scott Hall, and Talbot.

 1983–2010: The City of Leeds wards of Chapel Allerton, Moortown, North, and Roundhay.

 2010–present: The City of Leeds wards of Alwoodley, Chapel Allerton, Moortown, and Roundhay.